Earthquakes on May 11, 2026

 18.6 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.5 earthquake 16 km N of Arecibo, Puerto Rico with origin time 21:16 UTC on May 11, 2026.
-The hypocenter lay at 18.6 km, placing this in the shallow crustal category.
+This magnitude 2.5 event was detected 16 km N of Arecibo, Puerto Rico on May 11, 2026, with origin time 21:16 UTC.
+The event originated approximately 18.6 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 18.618°N, -66.728°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 18.618°, -66.728°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-11